Semi-auto-bulk-sorter-graphic-(1)

 Headquartered in Franklin, Tenn., Designed Conveyor Systems (DCS) has 40 years of experience serving major clients in multiple industries by providing material handling, full-scale warehouse operations, and conveyor design solutions that are custom crafted for their needs.
 DCS does not sell ready-made conveyor systems but builds relationships that empower collaboration to craft custom warehouse designs together.
 DCS utilizes consulting, engineering design, project management, installation services, and client support to ensure our customers can keep their promises to deliver on time.
 For more information, visit designedconveyor.com.

-ABOUT WALLER & ASSOCIATES, A SUBSIDIARY OF DCS
+ABOUT WALLER CONSULTING, A SUBSIDIARY OF DCS

-Established by Jeff Waller in 2009, Waller & Associates is an independent supply chain consulting firm with locations in both Atlanta, Ga., and Dallas, Texas.
+Established by Jeff Waller in 2009, Waller Consulting is an independent supply chain consulting firm with locations in both Atlanta, Ga., and Dallas, Texas.
 With a combined 90-plus years of hands-on expertise, the company’s consultants are dedicated to helping its clients in both commercial and government sectors achieve higher levels of operational performance, efficiency, and profitability.
 To learn more, visit wallerassoc.com.